 For our example, we want to show images for item options in an order form.
 To do this, we’ll first add a Multiple Items field to our form.

-Now that we’ve added an options field, the next step is to change the field label and add text for available options.
-Since we’re using an items field, we also need to add prices for each item.
+Now that we’ve added our field, the next step is to change the field label and add text for available options.
+Since we’re using a Multiple Items field, we also need to add prices for each item.

-Once this basic setup ready to go, we’ll check the box labeled Use image choices.
+Once this basic setup is ready to go, we’ll select the Use image choices option.

-As soon as this box is checked, an Upload Image button will be added to each option.
+As soon as this option is enabled, an Upload Image button will be added to each option.
 Also, a placeholder image will be displayed for each option in the preview area.